xmppjs/xmpp.js/README.md

 ### small

-There are no third party dependencies.
+We avoid third party dependencies.

 For the web, we make the sure the default [client](/packages/client) doesn't exceed 13 kb (gzipped), for reference, that's less than half the size of [React](https://reactjs.org/blog/2017/09/26/react-v16.0.html#reduced-file-size).